Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleIsDeviceConditionObject.md

 IsDevice
 ```

-Create an in-memory object for AzureCDN DeliveryRuleIsDeviceCondition.
+Create an in-memory object for AzureCDN DeliveryRuleIsDeviceCondition

 ## PARAMETERS